valory-xyz/docs/docs/protocol/technical_overview.md

 :	An abstract smart contract for the generic registry template which inherits the Solmate ERC721 implementation.

 **Unit Registry**
-:	An abstract smart contract for generic agents/components template which inherits the Generic Registry
+:	An abstract smart contract for generic agents/components template which inherits the Generic Registry.

 **Component Registry**
 :	An ERC721 contract that inherits the Unit Registry and represents agent components.